Charlotte’s Tangled Web

-Just finished reading Charlotte’s web to Mohan, out loud, for the third time.
+Just finished reading Charlotte’s web to my son, out loud, for the third time.
 You probably remember the story — a barnyard spider named Charlotte’s saves a pig named Wilbur’s life by weaving words into her web.
 I love this book every time I read it.

 Bloodsucker

 There’s a famous Hindu saying that goes, “I am food.
 I am eater of food.
 I am food.”
 Wilbur meets Charlotte when he’s feeling desperately lonely.
-He at first finds her bloodthirsty and cruel.
-“I am not entirely happy about my diet of flies and bugs,” says Charlotte, “but it’s the way I’m made . . .
+Thought she will later become his best friend and save his life, he is at first put off by her “bloodthirsty” and “cruel” livelihood.
+Charlotte defends herself this way, “I am not entirely happy about my diet of flies and bugs,” says Charlotte, “but it’s the way I’m made . . .
 My mother was a trapper before me.
 Her mother was a trapper before her . . .
 You have your meals brought to you in a pail . . .
 I have to get my own living . . . lest I go hungry.”

 Friendship

 A great deal of mutual affection exists between Charlotte and Wilbur, but the friendship is quite one-sided.
 Wilbur is self-absorbed, childish, and needy (a Spring pig, after all).
 For the most part, he’s completely unaware of Charlotte’s needs.
 He pesters her when she’s trying to come up with the scheme to save him.
-He insists that she come to the fair with him when she has let him know that she’s tired and needs to weave an egg sack.
-She goes, anyway, she tolerates his pestering, and devises a scheme to save his life.
-(This scheme, whose success depends on the gullibility of people, relies on the fact that people believe what they read (“some pig”, “terrific”, “radiant”, “humble”) and overlook the fact (that Mrs. Zuckerman states so clearly in first hearing the story) that the spider is the real miracle.)
+He insists that she come to the fair with him, even when she has let him know that she’s tired and needs to weave an egg sack.
+She goes, and dies there, far from home.

 In the end, Charlotte’s often one-sided love for Wilbur is a redemptive love.
 Through loving him, she redeems, in part, her blood-sucking existence, and that, in itself, is a gift.

-“Why did you do all this form me?”
+“Why did you do all this for me?”
 Wilbur asks Charlotte on their last day together.
 “I don’t deserve it.
 I’ve never done anything for you.”
-“You ahve been my friend,” replied Charlotte.
+“You have been my friend,” replied Charlotte.
 “That is itself is a tremendous thing.
-I wove my webs for yur because I liked you.
+I wove my webs for you because I liked you.
 After all, what’s a life, anyway?
 We’re born, we live a little while, we die.
-A spider’s life can’t help being somethign of a mess, wiht all this trapping and eating flies.
+A spider’s life can’t help being something of a mess, with all this trapping and eating flies.
 By helping you, perhaps I was trying to lift up my life a trifle.
 Heaven knows anyone can stand a little of that.”

 The Rat